Chillee/MovieRankings/README.md

 1. Primer
 1. No Country For Old Men
 1. American Psycho
-1. The Wandering Earth (watched on poor quality, halved FPS, and with a bunch of overlayed text floating around, which probably detracted from the experience)
+1. The Wandering Earth: Watched on poor quality, halved FPS, and with a bunch of overlayed text floating around, which probably detracted from the experience.
+Ambitious film with some great moments (an archetype I like), I thought the final "plan" was well done.
+However, suffers from somewhat formulaic action sequences and some characters I didn't really care for.
 1. Forrest Gump
 1. Zombieland
 1. Now You See Me